-From Baff it is just a two-hour drive to the cowboy city of Calgary.
+From Banff it is just a two-hour drive to the cowboy city of Calgary.
 From here, head south and cross the border back into the USA to admire the mountain scenery in Montana's Glacier National Park.
-Travelling west, head through the remote regions of northern Idaho and eastern Washington to the beautiful North Cascades National Park where there are more monumental mountains to marvel at.
+Traveling west, head through the remote regions of northern Idaho and eastern Washington to the beautiful North Cascades National Park where there are more monumental mountains to marvel at.
 Finally, Mount Rainier National Park beckons, before returning to Seattle at the end of your trip.

 For Cities & Landscapes (D)

 After a few days in the vibrant city of Boston there's nothing better than hiring a car to escape to New Hampshire's nearby White Mountains, breathe in pure mountain air and look for moose.

 Driving north, you cross the border from New Hampshire into the Canadian province of Québec and encounter the affluent lake-studded region known as the Eastern Townships.